-- a) Social studies teacher records in detail the observations of the learning process activities in class on the student activity observation sheet format. - b) The researcher records in detail the teacher's activities during the learning process on the teacher observation sheet. - Interview the teacher and some students to find out the responses about the PBL model learning process that has been carried out. - 4) Reflection
+- a) Social studies teacher records in the stail the observations of the learning process activities in class on the student activity observation sheet format. - The researcher records in detail the teacher's activities during the learning process on the teacher observation sheet. - c) Interview the teacher and some students to find out the responses about the PBL model learning process that has been carried out. - 4) Reflection

-The reflection phase of researcher will carry out activities in the form of discussion, identification of strengths and weaknesses during the first cycle process based on the results obtained during the learning process in class recorded on the teacher's observation sheet and student activity.
-The results obtained from reflection and observation in cycle I are used to deficiencies in cycle I and to be a follow-up to cycle II.
+The reflection phase of the researcher will carry out activities in the form of discussion, identification of strengths and weak tesses during the first cycle process based on the results obtained during the learning process in class recorded on the teacher's observation sheet and student activity.
+The results obtained from reflection and observation in cycle I are used to correct deficiencies in cycle I and to be a follow-up to cycle II.